 Water leaks are the enemy of sheds and their contents.
 Good planning and regular maintenance extend the life of your shed, and help protect the tools and equipment you store inside.

 Take action now to waterproof your shed by following our free step-by-step guide to protecting your shed from the elements.

 - Start with your shed base - get it right before you build your shed

-- Inspect weak points like windows and doors
+- Check weak points like windows and doors

 - Make sure your roof doesn’t leak

 If your shed is in contact with the ground, it will get damp.
 That’s why it’s so important to make sure that, before you construct your shed, you build a base for it to sit on, or lay a patio or concrete slab.

 A wooden base keeps your shed watertight by raising it off the ground, allowing air to circulate underneath.
 It should be made of pressure-treated or tanalised timber to help it withstand rot.
 While this is fine for small sheds sited on lawns where drainage isn’t a problem, larger sheds will require a more robust base.

 Installing a paving slab or a concrete base is a great solution for those who’re comfortable with fairly heavy-duty DIY.
 Consider adding a damp-proof membrane and, to ensure good airflow, do consider sitting your shed on a wooden base or floor bearers, on top of the concrete or patio.

 Even if you’ve bought a shed with a ten-year guarantee against rot, you still need to treat it with preservative every year.
 That’s because, while the initial pressure treatment is extremely effective against fungus and insects, its strength weakens over time.
 To keep your shed in optimum condition, you need to top it up.